 The S&P 500 closed at 1030.71 on June 30, 2010.

-As the economy improved, stock prices bottomed in March 2009 and embarked on a multi-year rally.
+As the economy continued to improve, stock prices embarked on a multi-year rally.

-Stocks were rattled by a few events during the 10-year period.
+Stocks were however rattled by a few events during the 10 years.
 They include:

 - S&P’s downgrade of U. S. debt rating in 2010.